xuezzou/Exploring-UFO-Sighting/documentation/README.md

 ### Overview and Motivation

-This project is about visualizing UFO sightseeing report.
+This project is about visualizing UFO sighting report.
 It aims at finding some potential trends, patterns or interesting facts behind UFO sightseeing.
 The initial motivation was from the mysterious nature of UFO.
 Since not much has been known to UFO and it remains a debating topic, we thought maybe visualization might serve as a good tool to enable us to further investigating it, rather than using some traditional mathematical analysis.

 ### Related Work